Everything you need to know about imperforate, microperforate, and septate hymens

 If you made it through puberty, regularly have a period, and don’t have pain during sexual intercourse, your hymen is probably long gone.
 Even if you’ve never had penetrative sex, you may not have a hymen – or you could be sexually active with a hymen that’s fully intact but isn’t getting in the way.
 Either way, it’s all good.

-Problems only occur when the hymen covers enough of the vaginal opening that fluids – like cervical secretions and menstrual blood – have a hard time exiting your body.
-Make sure to talk to your doctor (or a parent or guardian) if you still aren’t getting your period despite having experienced all the other signs of puberty.
-Make sure to mention if you’re noticing any lower back pain, abdominal pain, or other PMS-like symptoms minus the actual bleeding.
+Problems only occur when hymen abnormalities cover enough of the vaginal opening that fluids – like cervical secretions, vaginal discharge and menstrual blood – have a hard time exiting your body.
+Make sure to talk to your healthcare provider (or a parent or guardian) if you still aren’t getting your period despite having experienced all the other signs of puberty.
+Make sure to mention if you’re noticing the onset of symptoms such as lower back pain, abdominal or pelvic pain, or other PMS-like symptoms minus the actual bleeding.

 Have questions about using Flex® after a hymenectomy?
 Email us at hello@flexfits.com.